faahpamo/todowebapp/README.md

             throws Exception;
 }
 ```
 An action is supposed to execute and return results.
 We create a special class for such result - ActionResponse.
+An action handler can choose to 'forward' or 'redirect'.

 ```java
 public class ActionResponse {